Osikanyi-The-Analyst/Health-Facilities-in-Ghana-Overview/README.md

 ## Acknowledgments
 Special thanks to the Ghana Open Data Initiative and Wikipedia for providing the data used in this project.

+## Collaboration
+Collaboration is welcome!
+If you have suggestions for improving this project, or if you notice any issues, please feel free to open an issue or pull request.
+To do so, follow these steps:

+Click the "Issues" tab in the top menu of this page.
+Click the green "New issue" button.
+Provide a clear title and description of the issue you're reporting.
+Click the green "Submit new issue" button.
+If you have any suggestions for how to improve the project or would like to discuss new features, please open a new issue with a clear description of what you'd like to see.
+We welcome feedback from all users and are always looking for ways to improve the project.

+Thank you for your interest in collaborating on this project!